 He’s the richest man in the world.
 Then he’s not.
 Then he is.

-Whether or not Elon Musk sits above Jeff Bezos or Bill Gates or whomever as the financial winds blow, it’s all because of the incredible vision of the Tesla legend.
+Whether or not Elon Musk sits above Jeff Bezos or Bill Gates or whomever as the financial winds blow, there’s no questioning his wealth.
+This week, Elon Musk made a deal to buy social media platform Twitter for $44 billion.

 Musk always seems to be far ahead of the curve, and his bank account proves it.
 Whether it’s designing cars, sending civilians to outer space or expanding renewable energy, the ingenious South African keeps amazing the world — and frustrating his rivals — with the latest greatest projects.